Skip to content

 A quote by Extract from Lady Hoare's diary

 On Christmas Eve 1917 Alda received the news that her own son had died from wounds sustained in battle.
-‘Tearless, I on the seat in window of South Lawn, where so oft from childhood till … he last left us, I watching him, I knelt and prayed for his soul oh God, for strength to us, in our shattered lives.
+‘Tearless, I on the seat in window of South Lawn, where so oft from childhood till … he last left us, I watched him, I knelt and prayed for his soul oh God, for strength to us, in our shattered lives.
 He was 29 last 30th July,' she wrote.

 Alda never got over her son’s death, keeping his room just as he had left it.